tmstorm/invgo/README.md

 main() {
    scopes := []invgo.ScopeType{
-        invgo.BreakingNewsAll, // BreakingNewsAll only supports the GET method invgo.BreakingNewsGet, // BreakingNews is its own endpoint the supports GET, POST, and PUT invgo.BreakingNewsPost,
+        invgo.BreakingNewsAll, // BreakingNewsAll only supports the GET method invgo.BreakingNewsGet, // BreakingNews is its own endpoint that supports GET, POST, and PUT invgo.BreakingNewsPost,
         invgo.BreakingNewsPut,
     }